Zverik/everydoor-website/docs/develop/structure.md

         and all its parts are here.
     * `helpers`: helpers and panes that some fields open, e.g. a direction chooser with a map.

+### Data

+Not exactly about the code, but the important thing to understand is, where the data is stored.
+In the app, it is distributed among four sources:

+1. Android secure storage and shared preferences.
+Mostly for settings and tokens.
+    For example, switches state from the Settings panel is stored there.
+2. Presets SQLite database.
+It is packaged with the app and is read-only.
+It is accessed solely through `PresetProvider`.
+3. App SQLite database.
+Mostly for downloaded OSM data, but also for location-dependent indices and settings, e.g. payment tags.
+See the `DatabaseHelper` for the schema and access.
+4. Transient in-memory storage, in virtually every provider.
+Mostly caches.